AliceVice/Forecastly/README.md

        width="250" />
 </p>

-- An error screen appears in case if there was an error while fetching the forecast.
+- An error message appears in case if there was an error while fetching the forecast.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/df75ab1f-5a67-4607-b3a0-3cae411fd718"